winos/price2audio/README.md

 # Price2Audio

 ## Overview
-`price2audio` its a library for convert the structure of market  (eurusdU) forex or crypto to audio. it's amazing.
+`price2audio` its a library for convert the structure of market  (EURUSD)  forex or crypto to audio.
+It's amazing.

 ## How to Install